A6UD3L0/nvim-config/README.md

 - Git
 - Node.js and npm (for LSP servers)
 - Python 3.8+ with pip (for Python language support)
-- Rust/Cargo (for language servers)
 - Ripgrep (for Telescope searches)
 - A Nerd Font (for icons)
+- Optional: Glow (for Markdown previewing in DevDocs)

 ## 🚀 Installation